scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 used to *supervise* the training of an algorithm which, after training, can attempt to compute labels just from the raw features.
-Again, supervised machine learning is a vast subject, and space does not allow us treat the subject even at the more superficial level here (the interested read may see [Fri01]_ [Jam13]_ [Bis06]_, and references therein, for more details).
+Again, supervised machine learning is a vast subject, and space does not allow us to treat the subject even at the more superficial level here (the interested read may see [Fri01]_ [Jam13]_ [Bis06]_, and references therein, for more details).
 However, we will note that scikit-learn provides functions and classes for many standard algorithms, allowing the students to become familiar with important machine learning and Data Science concepts, without being expected to have too many prerequisites.
-For example, sci-kit learn provides access to classic and powerful algorithms such as K-nearest neighbors, support vector classifiers, and principal component analysis [Fri01]_ [Jam13]_ [Bis06]_.
+For example, scikit-learn provides access to classic and powerful algorithms such as K-nearest neighbors, support vector classifiers, and principal component analysis [Fri01]_ [Jam13]_ [Bis06]_.